-If you are seeing signs of heroin abuse or addiction in a loved one, it’s time to help them by contacting a drug and alcohol rehab in Massachusetts.
-At Banyan Treatment Center Massachusetts, we are here to help patients overcome heroin addiction and challenges with other opiates.
+If you are seeing signs of heroin abuse or addiction in a loved one, it’s time to help them by contacting a credible heroin rehab program.
+At Banyan’s Massachusetts Addiction Treatment Center, we are here to help patients overcome substance abuse.

+The difference between heroin and fentanyl primarily lies in their potency levels.
 Heroin is a powerful opioid that is increasingly dangerous in today’s fentanyl-flooded opioid market.
 Many doses of heroin are dangerous on their own, causing overdoses that can be deadly.
 The situation is even riskier today, with fentanyl increasing the chances of overdosing.
-Many illegal drug makers are adding fentanyl into opiates such as heroin because fentanyl is cheaper to produce.
-According to www.dea.gov, fentanyl is 30-50 times more potent than heroin, causing death to occur quickly in an overdose situation.
-If you or someone you know is struggling with heroin, getting sober can be life-saving.
+Many illegal drug makers have produced and sold fentanyl-laced heroin to their buyers because they believe it will strengthen the potency of their supply at half the cost.

 Detoxing from heroin involves withdrawals that can range in intensity.
 Withdrawals can happen quickly, even within hours of the last dose of heroin.
-At Banyan Treatment Center Massachusetts, we help patients safely detox from heroin and other harmful substances.
-Our program for heroin addiction treatment around Mass includes monitored detoxification, offering patients the support they need to safely detox.
+At our rehab in Massachusetts, we help patients safely detox from heroin and other harmful substances.
+Our program includes monitored detoxification, offering patients the support they need to safely detox.

 Symptoms of heroin withdrawal can include:

-These symptoms may not always occur during heroin detox, it all depends on the specific patient.
+These symptoms may not always occur during heroin detox.
+It all depends on the specific patient.
 Length of heroin use, number of drugs used, patient health, and patient age all influence the severity of withdrawal and detox symptoms.
-At Banyan Treatment Center Massachusetts, we offer assistance to ease heroin detox.
+Luckily, our rehab near Boston offers professional assistance to ease heroin detox.

-We offer a variety of treatment options for drug and alcohol rehab in Massachusetts.
-For heroin, many patients choose our intensive outpatient program in Massachusetts.
-Our IOP program includes the necessary therapies for treating heroin addiction, including individual therapy and group therapy.
+We offer a variety of treatment options for heroin rehab in Massachusetts.
+For instance, many patients choose our intensive outpatient program.
+Our IOP option includes the necessary therapies for treating heroin addiction, including individual therapy and group therapy.
 We have designed our treatment programs with the patient in mind, working to help patients develop tools and skills of sobriety in their lives.

 Heroin is a highly addictive opioid, but you do not have to let this drug control your life.
-At Banyan Treatment Center Massachusetts, we offer effective treatments for heroin addiction treatment around Massachusetts.
-We offer PHP, IOP, and Outpatient treatment options to put an end to heroin addiction.
-Contact us today for help with heroin addiction at 888-376-1648.
+At Banyan, we offer effective treatments that can help you recover.
+We offer a variety of treatment levels to put an end to this disease.
+Contact us today for help with heroin addiction and other substance use disorders.

 Other Treatment Options